Vlhova denies Holdener 1st WCup slalom win; Shiffrin DNF'd

 “Second run I did perfect everything.
 In the end it is another victory, so I’m happy because my team, they do everything for me to be in perfect shape.”

 It was the Slovakian’s 25th career win.
-The defending overall champion has won five of this season’s six slaloms, and leads the discipline standings by a massive 240 points from runner-up Shiffrin.
+She leads the discipline standings by a massive 240 points from runner-up Shiffrin.
 The American, however, remained in the overall lead, 35 points ahead of Vlhova.

 World Cup and world slalom champion Katharina Liensberger of Austria also straddled a gate in her second run.